thegridelectric/modbus-experiments/README.md

 You should be able to click on the '+' icon in each row to get a detailed parsing of that packet.

+### Port mirroring
+[Wireshark], but it can only show packets that your computer sees.
+If you trying to watch TCP communication between a ModbusTCP client and ModbusTCP gateway, and the client is an actual other device, not software running on your computer, there is a good chance that the LAN hardware the client, the gateway and your computer will not present packets between the client and the gateway to your computer.
+This is primarily for efficiency reasons, but also for security.

+This problem is solvable using a network switch that supports [Port Mirroring], assuming you can reconnect the Ethernet cable of at least one monitored device to the new swich, and connect the new switch to the existing LAN.

 ## <a name="sniffing-kit">Sniffing kit</a>